INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

-Note that all the learnable variables used in this section are channel-wise variables.
-While the parameter $\alpha$ was trained using back-propagation in ReActNet, we propose to replace it with an instance-aware threshold as follows:
+While the parameter $\alpha$ was trained using back-propagation in ReActNet, we propose to replace it with an instance-aware threshold ($TH$) as follows:

+The instance-aware threshold is updated using per-instance statistical information, and we need to design an appropriate module for it.
+The module should be simplified as much as possible to minimize the computation/storage overhead, but it should be able to reflect the key information of input activation.

-The instance-aware threshold ($TH$) is calculated using per-instance statistical information.
-In this section, we first use the instance-wise mean information to calculate the $TH$.
-To calculate the difference between the per-instance mean and the mean over the entire dataset, we first normalize the pre-activation values using the BN layer without applying the affine transformation.
+The most straightforward implementation is extracting input data information and linearly combining it to update $TH$.
+We validate the effect of instance-wise $TH$ based on the mean of activation, which has a critical impact on the ratio of $+1$'s and $-1$'s, as shown in \cref{fig:mean_std_skewness}a.
+To maximize the benefit of $TH$ generation process, we utilize the difference between the batch-wise statistics and instance-wise statistics to see how much each instance deviates from the batch statistics.
+To calculate the drift between the per-instance mean and the mean over the entire dataset, we first normalize the pre-activation values using the Batch Normalization (BN) layer without applying the affine transformation.
 After the normalization layer, the instance-wise mean is calculated as follows: where $H$ and $W$ are the height and width of the feature map.
 Using the instance-wise mean information, we formulate the instance-aware threshold as follows:

-The parameters $\alpha$ and $\beta$ are learned via back-propagation.
-In addition to the learnable parameter $\alpha$ that is used in RSign of ReActNet, we use an additional scaling factor $\beta$ which is related to instance-wise statistics.
+The parameters $\alpha$ and $\beta$ are learned via back-propagation and jointly trained with model weights.
+In addition to the learnable parameter $\alpha$ that is used in RSign (\cref{eq:rsign}) of ReActNet, we use an additional scaling factor $\beta$ which is related to instance-wise statistics.
 The proposed module is shown in \cref{fig:structure_ori_and_mean}b.

-As shown in \cref{fig:mean_std_skewness}a, the instance-wise mean of pre-activation has a critical effect on the binary activation distribution.
-Therefore, using the instance-aware thresholds that adopt instance-wise mean information (\cref{eq:th_mean}) can lead to better performance.
 We evaluate the effect of instance mean-aware thresholds on the ResNet-20 based model trained on the CIFAR-10 dataset.
 We compare the average accuracy of 6 runs with different random seeds.
-As shown in the top two rows in \cref{fig:cifar10}, the proposed instance mean-aware threshold improves the accuracy by 0.39\% compared to the learnable threshold of RSign.
+As shown in the top two rows in \cref{fig:cifar10}, the proposed instance mean-aware threshold improves the accuracy by 0.39\% compared to the input-agnostic learnable threshold of RSign.